 Above the clock are two little doorways, which open up at the top of the hour.
 Small statues of the Apostles parade out the doorway and then enter back in the other side.
 When the Apostles finish their journey, the golden rooster above them crows, the bell rings and the clock chimes the hour.
-As a nice touch, this is followed by a trumpet player heralding in the hour from the top of the tower.
+As a nice touch, this is followed by a trumpet player heralding in the hour from the top of Prague’s clock tower.

 Other Moving Figures on Prague’s Astronomical Clock

 The four figures flanking the clock are also set in motion every hour.
 These allegorical figures represent some of the things that were despised at the time the clock was made- vanity, greed, death.